marchingbeagle/marchingbeagle/README.md

 ### Hi, my name is Erik

-I am a software engineer student in process of career changing.
-My goal is to work on fullstac development, open for internship opportunities to start my professional experience process to develop my skills as a Dev.
+I am a software engineer student who loves to learn new things and mess up with my system.
+My goal is to work on fullstack development, open for internship opportunities to start my professional experience process to develop my skills as a Developer.

 ## 🧑🏻‍💻 Technology stack: